pip-services/pip-services-docs/content/en/python/rpc/services/about_operations.md

 > get_about(): str

-- **returns**: str - JSON string with information about the service
+- **returns**: str - JSON string with information about the service.

 #### get_about_operation